To achieve high frame rates and smooth gameplay, you'll need a good gaming computer.

 However, if a game like Elden Ring required 12GB of RAM, and you went from 8GB to 16GB, you would see a good FPS boost.

-Therefore, meeting the recommended RAM size in a videogame ensures maximum performance.
+Therefore, meeting the recommended RAM size for streaming and playing video games ensures maximum performance.

 Should you, therefore, add as much RAM as possible?
 If money isn't an issue, 32GB is an option to 'future-proof' your gaming PC.